depscloud/deps.cloud/content/en/docs/concepts/architecture.md

 - /docs/architecture/
 ---

-The following diagram illustrates the general system deployed on top of a kubernetes cluster.
+The following diagram illustrates the general system deployed on top of a Kubernetes cluster.

 ![arch](/images/arch.png)